pinnaclepaul007/Amazon_Sentiment_Analysis/README.md

 ![b5](https://user-images.githubusercontent.com/105908253/234356538-1b531823-fda8-4a70-ae3c-df9f08636408.jpg)

 # Key Phrase Extraction:
-This features is part of the Text Analytics on Power BI and was used to extract the most important phrases from the “Review_text” column, which can be used to identify topics and themes.
+This feature is part of the Text Analytics on Power BI and was used to extract the most important phrases from the “Review_text” column, which can be used to identify topics and themes.

 ![b3](https://user-images.githubusercontent.com/105908253/234356824-49408cf1-92a0-4c34-b385-c9d979ac3dac.jpg)